Formal groups and quantum cohomology: Computing quantum Steenrod operations

 Let's pass to the algebraic closure $\bar{\bF}_2$, with a nontrivial third root of unity $\zeta \in \bar{\bF}_2$.
 This yields a splitting of $1 \in \mathit{QH}^*(\bC P^2;\bar{\bF}_2)$ into idempotents $u_j = 1 + \zeta^j l + \zeta^{2j} l^2$.
 The natural extension of $Q\Xi_2$ to $H^{\mathrm{odd}}(X;\bar{\bF}_2)$ is linear in a Frobenius-twisted sense, meaning that $Q\Xi_2(\zeta \cdot) = \zeta^2 Q\Xi_2(\cdot)$.
 From our previous computations, it then follows that

 \end{example}

-This matches the expectations from a categorical viewpoint.
-The Fukaya category of $\bC P^2$ over $\bar{\bF}_2$ is more properly described as a collection of three categories, each of which is semisimple.
-Hence, taking the product with $\bC P^2$ is like taking three copies of a space.
-Correspondingly, one expects to see the product of three copies of the formal group associated to $T^2$, giving a total of $\hat\bG_m^6$, compare \eqref{eq:deg1}; which is consistent with \eqref{eq:idem}.
-Over $\bF_2$ itself, only the idempotents $u_0$ and $u_1+u_2$ are defined, giving rise to a more complicated piece of the Fukaya category.
+Let's see how this might look from a categorical viewpoint, along the lines of Remark \ref{th:new-remark}.
+The Fukaya category of $\bC P^2$ over $\bar{\bF}_2$ is more properly described as a collection of three categories, each of which is semisimple, and which correspond to the idempotent summands $\bar{\bF}_2 u_j$ in quantum cohomology.
+Unfortunately, we cannot introduce a meaningful version of the Fukaya category of $T^2$ without Novikov parameters, because there are no nontrivial monotone Lagrangian submanifolds.
+However, the diagonal in the Fukaya category of $X \times X$ makes sense in a monotone context, so we can frame the discussion in that language.
+Algebraically, the diagonal splits as the direct sum of three objects, again corresponding to the $u_j$.
+We can take one of those summands and equip it with a flat line bundle, or formal family of flat line bundles, in the $T^2$-direction.
+The convolution of such Lagrangian correspondences gives us $H^1(T^2;\bG_m) = \bG_m^2$, respectively its formal completion.
+Since we can do that independently for all three summands, we see the formal completion of $\bG_m^6$ appearing, which is consistent with \eqref{eq:idem}.
+If one wanted to work over $\bF_2$ itself, only the idempotents $u_0$ and $u_1+u_2$ would be defined, giving rise to a more complicated picture of the Fukaya category.

 \begin{example} Along the same lines, take $X = T^2 \times \bC P^1 \times \bC P^1$, but now with $p = 3$.
 Take $x,y \in H^1(T^2;\bF_3)$ and $k,l \in H^2(\bC P^1 \times \bC P^1;\bF_3)$.
 The only classes $A$ which contribute to $Q\Xi_3(x \otimes k)$ are those which yield the two rulings of $X$, and hence satisfy $\langle [\mathit{point}] \rangle_{1,A} = 1$.
 For each such class, \eqref{eq:indecomposable-descendants} yields